 Dairy Products are Mouth Healthy Treats

 Dairy products like milk, cheese, and yogurt are a great source of calcium, which plays an important role in strengthening teeth.
 In fact, your body stores 99% of its calcium in your bones and teeth!
 Milk and dairy products reduce tooth decay by strengthening tooth enamel – the first line of defense against cavities.

 You can help your child keep their tooth enamel strong by getting plenty of dairy products and calcium.
 Try giving them all-natural string cheese, nonfat yogurt, or milk to increase their dairy intake and strengthen their teeth.

 Fight Cavities by Brushing Twice Per Day

 It can be tough to convince your child to brush for the full two minutes, but there are some fun ways to help them achieve better brushing results.
-Go Online to find tooth brushing videos for children.
-Most of these videosare at least two minutes long, and help keep kids engaged and focused while they brush.
+Go Online to find tooth-brushing videos for children.
+Most of these videos are at least two minutes long and help keep kids engaged and focused while they brush.

 The next step after doing a fantastic job of teaching your kids to brush their teeth regularly is to floss properly.
 Can you believe that nearly 43% of all school-aged kids in the US claim to have never flossed their teeth?
 There’s a lot of room to improve and you can help your child get to the most difficult parts in between their teeth with proper dental floss techniques.
 Here’s a great instructional sheet that provides some guidelines on flossing.